 For example, an employee meets the threshold of $200,000 to automatically qualify for Additional Medicare tax.
 But the employee is married, files jointly with their spouse, and their combined wages don’t meet the $250,000 threshold for married filing jointly.
 In this case, the employee cannot ask you to stop withholding Additional Medicare tax.
 The employee must claim a credit using their appropriate Form 1040 or 1040 SR.

 For more information on additional Medicare tax, visit the IRS’s website.

 Depositing and reporting taxes

-Medicare and taxes for the self-employed
+Medicare taxes for the self-employed

-Of the 15.3% self-employment tax rate, 2.9% goes toward Medicare tax.
+Of the 15.3% self-employment tax rate, Medicare tax makes up 2.9%.
 And, you must pay the additional Medicare tax when you earn above $200,000 (single), $250,000 (married filing jointly), or $125,000 (married filing separately).

-This article has been updated from its original publication date of 7/16/2012.
+This article has been updated from its original publish date of May 07, 2018This is not intended as legal advice; for more information, please click here.